oracle-livelabs/oml/oml-restapi-services/omls-onnx/omls-onnx.md

 In this lab, you will learn how to:
 * Train an open source xgboost model
 * Convert the open source xgboost model to ONNX format
-* Deploy the model to OML Services on Autonomous Database
+* Deploy the model to OML Services on Autonomous AI Database

 ### Prerequisites

 This lab assumes you have:
 * OCI Cloud Shell, which has cURL installed by default.
 If you are using the Workshops tenancy, you get OCI Cloud Shell as part of the reservation.
 However, if you are in your own OCI tenancy or using a free trial account, ensure you have OCI Cloud Shell or install cURL for your operating system to run the OML Services commands.
-* An Autonomous Database instance created in your account/tenancy if you are using your own tenancy or a free trial account.
+* An Autonomous AI Database instance created in your account/tenancy if you are using your own tenancy or a free trial account.
 You should have handy the following information for your instance:
     * Your OML user name and password
     * `oml-cloud-service-location-url`
 * A valid authentication token